prakharmrsl/easypcceo.github.io/pages/nvme-worth-it-gaming.md

 * TOC
 {: toc}

-First off, what is NVME?
+First off, what is [NVME](https://searchstorage.techtarget.com/definition/NVMe-non-volatile-memory-express){: target="_blank"}?
 NVME (or non-volatile memory express) is an ultra-high-speed storage protocol that greatly increases the transfer speeds of SSDs.

 Flash storage is already much, *much* faster than traditional mechanical hard storage, but NVME takes it a step further.